veenida/Fake-News-Detection-/Project-Management-Plan/E-Project-Closing.md

 **5.3 IMPACTS**

+By establishing this system, fake news that often spreads on social media can be avoided at an early stage.
+This can reduce one's trust in the news and avoid spreading the news to others on social media.
+Therefore, companies can identify fake news and reduce its spread by using this system.

 **6.0 TRANSITION PLAN**

 The following are the primary tasks performed by VESOONIS IT professionals on the fake news detection system project: